knative/serving/sample/buildpack-app/README.md

 kubectl apply -f buildpack.yaml
 ```

-Then you can deploy this to Elafros from the root directory via:
+Then you can deploy this to Knative Serving from the root directory via:

 ```shell
 # Replace the token string with a suitable registry